Best Protein Powder at Costco (2026 Update): Clean, Low-Lead Options Ranked

 - Consumer Reports (Oct 2025): Independent heavy metal testing of 23 protein powders and mass gainers, including several major whey and plant-based brands.

-- Clean Label Project: Protein powder and mass gainer testing programs evaluating lead, cadmium, arsenic, and mercury across multiple brands.
+- Clean Label Project: Protein powder and mass gainer testing programs evaluating lead, cadmium, arsenic, and mercury.
+Levels Purity Award confirmed via press releases (Oct 2025, Feb 2026).

 - FDA Guidance: "Lead in Food, Foodwares, and Dietary Supplements" and related documents on heavy metal exposure.